 I approach life with an attitude of constant practice and ready forgiveness.
 What I'm practicing (and often failing) to be is the me-est me that's possible in that moment.
 I look at life as a series of choices — thousands of them each day — and I try to choose as my true self with each one.
 Sometimes I succeed, sometimes I fail, but always, each moment presents the opportunity to try again.

 I love every part of cooking.
-From buying at the market to cleaning the dirty dishes.
+From buying at the market to setting the table to eating.
+I even enjoy cleaning the dirty dishes.

-I climbed The Chief in Vancouver, BC once and each step was a choice of courage.
+I climbed The Chief in Vancouver, BC once and wasn't sure I'd be able to make it back down.
+Each step was a choice of courage.

 Teaching is the hardest and most rewarding thing I've ever done.
 I'm always learning and am forever enriched through relationships with my students.
 If you are a student reading my website, please know you've got an advocate and a teammate in me for as long as you need and want it.
 If you're a former student*, I'd love to know how your life is unfolding and what's up for you.